How to Define Food Intolerance – What it is and What it is not

 How do you define food intolerance?

-If you can define food intolerance better than this, or have any experience of explaining it to medical professionals who are not familiar with the condition we would love to hear from you.
-Please leave a comment below, we are sure that your experiences will help both us and other readers of this site.
+If you can define food intolerance better than this, please share it.
+Of, if you have experience of explaining it to professionals who are not familiar with the condition we would love to hear from you.
+Please leave a comment below.
+We are sure that your experiences will help both us and other readers of this site.